sudhir512kj/Task-App-Refactored-Custom-Auth/README.md

 ```
 npm run dev
 ```
+This will run the server on your loopback IP Address on port 3000.
 If you plan to fork or make changes to this codebase, you can optionally watch for changes with `nodemon`:
 ```
 npm run dev-watch
 ```
 A batch file has been included to permit the easy running of the MongoDB Server.
-Just edit the batch file to include the paths of your `mongo-data` folders and your `mongod` executable, and run it with:
+Just edit the batch file to include the paths of your `mongo-data` folder and your `mongod` executable, and run it with:
 ```
 npm run dev-db-server
 ```